 It need hardly be said that neither the bolsheviks nor the communist parties outside Russia were inclined to compromise their views in order to draw the libertarians towards them.
 Angel Pestafia, who represented the Spanish cnt at the Second Congress of the ci found himself isolated and his views rejected.
-The Third Congress, which discussed relations with syndicalists and anarchists at greater length, established the distance between them and the communists even more clearly, under the impact of some trends within the communist parties and what was believed to be an increase in anarchist and syndicalist influence in Italy after the occupation of the factories.7 Lenin intervened on this point, observing that agreement with anarchists might be possible on objectives - i.e. the abolition of exploitation and classes - but not on principles - i.e. 'the dictatorship of the proletariat and the use of state power during the transitional period'.8 Nevertheless, the increasingly sharp critique of anarcho-syndicalist views was combined with a positive attitude towards the movement especially in France.
+The Third Congress, which discussed relations with syndicalists and anarchists at greater length, established the distance between them and the communists even more clearly, under the impact of some trends within the communist parties and what was believed to be an increase in anarchist and syndicalist influence in Italy after the occupation of the factories.
+Lenin intervened on this point, observing that agreement with anarchists might be possible on objectives - i.e. the abolition of exploitation and classes - but not on principles - i.e. 'the dictatorship of the proletariat and the use of state power during the transitional period'.
+Nevertheless, the increasingly sharp critique of anarcho-syndicalist views was combined with a positive attitude towards the movement especially in France.
 Even in the Fourth Congress the syndicalists were still, in France, contrasted to their advantage not only with the social democrats, but with ex-social democratic communists.
 'We have to look for quite a lot of elements for a Communist Party in the ranks of the Syndicalists, in the ranks of the best parts of the Syndicalists.
-This is strange but true' (Zinoviev).9 Not until after the Fifth Congress - i.e. during the period of 'bolshevization'
+This is strange but true' (Zinoviev).
+Not until after the Fifth Congress - i.e. during the period of 'bolshevization' does the negative critique of anarcho-syndicalism clearly begin to prevail over the positive appreciation of the movement - but by then it is so far merged with the critique of Trotskyism, Luxemburgism and other intra-communist deviations as to lose its specific political

-6 'Jahrbuch für Wirtschaft, Politik und Arbeiterbewegung' (Hamburg), 1922-3, pp. 247, 250, 481-2.
+'Jahrbuch für Wirtschaft, Politik und Arbeiterbewegung' (Hamburg), 1922-3, pp. 247, 250, 481-2.

-7 Decisions of the Third Congress of the Communist International, London, 1921, p.
+Decisions of the Third Congress of the Communist International, London, 1921, p.
 10.

-8 Protokoll, p.
+Protokoll, p.
 510.

-9 Fourth Congress of the Communist International.
+Fourth Congress of the Communist International.
 Abridged Report.
 London, 1923, p.
 18.